Extend sys:check Command

 command in n98-magerun is a powerful tool for verifying the health of a Magento installation.
 It features a modular architecture that allows developers to add their own custom checks.
 This guide explains how to create and register your own checks.

-#รค Core Concept: Modular Checks
+Core Concept: Modular Checks

 The sys:check command discovers available checks through configuration.
-Checks are organized into groups, and these groups are registered in a config.yaml file.
+Checks are organized into groups, and these groups are registered in a YAML config file.
 This allows you to define new checks on a per-project basis or create a distributable n98-magerun module.
-Creating a Custom Check

 A check is a PHP class that implements a specific interface.
 The results of the check are then added to a ResultCollection.
-Check Interfaces

 There are three main interfaces you can implement: